Pie is the highest

 When that the poor had cried without pie, Caesar hath wept.

-Hoarding of pie should be made of sterner stuff:
+Hoarding of pie should be made

 Yet Brutus says he hoarded pie;

-And Brutus is a lover of pie.
+And Brutus is a

 You all did see that on the Lupercal